punyakrishna/Namaste-node/README.md

 # _Database_

-    *Organized collection of data --- structured in a way that we can perform certain operations on it like adding data,  removing altering

-DBMS -- way to interact with the data, end user and database itself
+    *A Database is an organized collection of structured information or data, typically stored in a digital format.
+It allows for efficient storage, retrieval, and management of data.

+DBMS --
+*A Database Management System (DBMS) is software that provides users and applications with a way to interact with a database.
+*It allows for the creation, retrieval, update, and deletion (CRUD) of data within the database.

 Types of Database
 1.Relational Database -- PostgreSQL, MYSQL
 EF codd -- he introduced 12 rules and said if the database follows this 12 rule then it will be Relational DB 2.NoSQL -- MongoDB
-    Document DB, Key value DB, Multi Model DB 3.inmemory DB -- Redis -- it acts like a caching -- ex-if the particular api is frequently getting called etc.
+Document DB, Key value DB, Multi Model DB
+3.inmemory DB -- Redis -- it acts like a caching -- ex-if the particular api is frequently getting called etc.

-# *SQL-- Structured query language*
+# _SQL-- Structured query language_

+Hi Shwetha, I’ve been nominated for two projects: Pricing Microservices and Pfizer-PGS.
+Before proceeding, I need to understand the projects, my roles and responsibilities, and the codebase.
+I’ve already contacted Reema, and she directed me to reach out to you.
+Could you please help me with this?
+Also, who will be the point of contact for further clarifications?